Is it possible to dye your hair during pregnancy

 Doctors point out: the components of the composition of the dyes can negatively affect the woman’s body and the development of the fetus.
 At the same time, they prohibit patients from dyeing their hair during early pregnancy.
-This is due to the fact that in the first 13 weeks the baby is developing rapidly, the foundation of his future health is being laid.
+This is due to the fact that in the first 13 weeks, the baby is developing rapidly, and the foundation of his future health is being laid.

-In the first trimester, the musculo-ligamentous apparatus and the most important organs and systems are formed.
+In the first trimester, the muscular-ligamentous apparatus and the most important organs and systems are formed.
 At the same time, the fetus does not yet have its own protection – it is just beginning to be laid.
 Therefore, in the early stages, the child is still defenseless against any external influences.
 Even the most expensive and supposedly safe paints in the first trimester will definitely negatively affect it.

 Hair coloring at this stage can lead to fetal growth retardation, disrupt the functioning of the immune system in the future – is it worth the risk?
 This is why doctors oppose painting if you have recently become aware of your situation.